 It’s not technical, and should be of interest to anyone with more than a passing preoccupation with biking.

 Bottom line: expect costs to go up before too long.
 For when and by how much, listen to the interview.
 More importantly, support your LBS!
 This may be a temporary situation, but we need to make sure the good ones weather the storm.

 (edited to correct link)

-This topic was modified 1 year ago by Swalfoort.
+- This topic was modified 1 year ago by Swalfoort.
 Reason: edited to correct truncated lnk

 I think pretty much everything bike related at this point is from China, but don’t be surprised if there are price hikes across the board on anything bike related, even if it isn’t directly affected by the tariffs (helmets, bike parts, bike clothes, cleats, trainers, racks, etc. etc. etc.) that’s just the way capitalism works.
 And typically when tariffs are rescinded, the prices don’t go back down to the before-tariff levels as consumers are “used” to paying higher prices.